borglandlab/RunningWheel/WheelAnalysis_macOS.md

 **Additional button for GUI with mouse weight analysis included:**
 1. Mouse Weight Download and Plot Graphs
-   1. This is linked to the command/batch file MouseWeightAnalysis_graphs.command or MouseWeightAnalysis_graphs.bat
+   1. This is linked to the command file MouseWeightAnalysis_graphs.command
    2. Downloads the mouse weight data from the DropBox location, stores it in a structure, and creates graphs showing the weight of the mouse and the food consumed over the course of the experiment.
 After the morning of the first restriction day, this will also calculate the 75% cutoff values for each mouse.

 ---